Launching the ScalePoint Strategic Finance Toolkit for Payments and Fintech — Starting with Pricing Sensitivity

 In Brief

-The Excel models are clean, documented, and ready to use without a handover.
-The web apps are visual and interactive, some AI-assisted, some deterministic, all built in Next.js.
+• Excel models will be clean, documented, and ready to use without a handover.

 The tools sit at the intersection of external insight and internal financial reality.
 Pricing, unit economics, structural diagnostics.